Givental's non-linear Maslov index on lens spaces: Introduction

 \subsection{Acknowledgments}

-We thank Sue Tolman for useful discussions.
+We thank Sue Tolman and Lisa Jeffrey for useful discussions, and Dietmar Salamon for questions that prompted us to include Corollary \ref{cor 1bis}.
 We also thank Instituto Superior T\'ecnico in Lisbon for its hospitality and excellent work environment during several of our meetings.
 Part of this work was done while the fourth author was visiting the Unit\'e Mixte Internationale of CNRS at the Centre de Recherche Math\'ematiques of Montr\'eal; she wishes to thank CNRS and the CRM for this opportunity; she also wishes to thank the members of the ANR grant CoSpIn for many discussions on the non-linear Maslov index and related topics.
+We thank the referees for several useful comments and corrections.

 The first author was partially supported by the Funda\c{c}\~ao para a Ci\^encia e a Tecnologia of Portugal through the project UID/MAT/04459/2013 and by the Gulbenkian Foundation.
 The second author was partially supported by the Natural Sciences and Engineering Research Council of Canada.
 The third author was supported by the Funda\c{c}\~ao para a Ci\^encia e a Tecnologia of Portugal through the fellowship SFRH/BPD/87791/2012 and the projects PTDC/MAT/117762/2010 and EXCL/MAT-GEO/0222/2012, and, during the last year of the project, partially supported by the SFB-TRR 191 grant \textit{Symplectic Structures in Geometry, Algebra and Dynamics} funded by the Deutsche Forschungsgemeinschaft.
 The fourth author was partially supported by the ANR grant CoSpIn.